Maritims/webmention/README.md

 webmention-cli --uri https://example.com --dir ./dist
 ```

+The CLI accepts the following options:

+- `-u`, `--uri`: The base URI of the website.
+Used to construct the source URLs for the webmention.
+- `-d`, `--dir`: The directory to recursively walk for HTML files.
+- `-dr`, `--dry-run`: Don't send any webmentions, but print the URLs that would be sent.
+- `-v`, `--version`: Print the version number.
+- `-h`, `--help`: Print usage information.

 ### webmention-javalin

 The Javalin plugin exposes an endpoint at a configurable path which can be used to receive webmentions, and to retrieve